UpdatedMarch 18, 2022

 Marketers benefit from YouTube because it has high traffic, videos trend online and are easily shareable.
 Most often these are the primary marketing objectives for a YouTube channel rather than creating a revenue source.

 The second largest search engine on the internet, YouTube is owned by Google.
 To illustrate how popular YouTube is, on average there are 30 million visitors—daily.

 Over the last few years, videos have been trending on social networks.
-The major social platforms—Facebook, LinkedIn, Twitter and Snapchat—use videos as a way to share content, whether it’s live streaming or not.
+The major social platforms—Facebook, LinkedIn, Twitter and TikTok—use videos as a way to share content, whether it’s live streaming or not.
 Seventy-four percent of all online activity is spent watching videos so it is critical to be engaging your audience with video.

 Facebook, LinkedIn and Twitter enable users to post videos uploaded from YouTube.
 Once videos are put on your YouTube channel, you can share them on any social media site by copying and pasting the link or embedding YouTube’s personal code on your website.
-YouTube makes it very easy to share videos across the web.
+It's arguably the easiest way to share videos across the web.